01 October 2019

 When you unexpectedly unearth a ninety-or-more-year-old recipe that’s named with your name, your first thought is to wonder whether there’s any connection.
 Your second is to wonder whether it’s any good.

 Poking the search engines, the first result was at House of Vere [fair warning, that homepage is… something].
-The same recipe, with no attribution.
+Same recipe, without attribution.
 Next was Crispy Bread Pudding on the menu at de Vere’s Irish Pub in Sacramento, California.
-Handsome establishment, but not helpful.
 The Victorian Dried Fruits Board put their recipe into the Melbourne Age in 1931, but that didn’t count.
 Then it was back to the Record, closing the circle with a total lack of success.

 The book Great British Puddings contains a Forgotten Puddings chapter whose introduction teases “Some British puddings can be traced back as far as the 15th century.”
 Not this one, it seems.
 There’s Oxford Pudding, with no description.
 Earldom?
 University?
 Shire?
 The recipe is entirely different, anyway.

 The Great British Puddings website (not related to the book) has a Historic Puddings section and a goodly number of old recipes, but no Vere Pudding.

 A 1970 Calendar Of Puddings turned up on eBay, compiled by the South Australian Country Women’s Association, with De Vere Pudding (No Eggs) in its contents.
 So is this an Australian thing?
 What happened to the eggs?
 The listing was closed, the book sold.
 A frustrating dead end.